tu-delft-library/rdm101-book/_sources/intro.md

 ::::

-This Jupyter book was created to make the content of the TU Delft course for PhD candidates, Research Data Management 101 (RDM 101) openly available and as a self-learning course.
+This Jupyter book was created to make the content of the TU Delft course for PhD candidates, Research Data Management 101 (RDM 101) **openly available and as a self-learning course**.

 The RDM 101 course is aimed at PhD candidates at TU Delft (especially in their first year) who require a hands-on introduction to Research Data Management (RDM) and Data Management Plans (DMPs).
 However, the course can also be useful for researchers and students interested in learning the basics of RDM at their own pace.

-The course was created in a collaborative effort of the Research Data Services team of TU Delft Library with TU Delft Data Stewards, the Education Support team at [TU Delft Library](https://www.tudelft.nl/library), the [TU Delft New Media Centre](https://newmediacentre.tudelft.nl/) and TU Delft researchers.

 RDM 101 is structured in five successive modules that can be completed at your own pace.
 Each module contains informative videos and self-assessment quizzes to reinforce the knowledge acquired on certain topics.
 This self-learning course also includes suggested exercises to apply what you will be learning throughout the content.